ucaiado/cpp-binomial-greeks/README.md

 ### Run
-In a terminal or command window, navigate to the top-level project directory `cpp-copula-greeks/` (that contains this README) and run the following command, which will ....
+In a terminal or command window, navigate to the top-level project directory `cpp-binomial-greeks/` (that contains this README) and run the following command.

 ```shell
 $ make greeks-computation